ElektraInitiative/libelektra/src/plugins/rgbcolor/README.md

 - infos/placements = postgetstorage presetstorage
 - infos/status = maintained unittest nodep
 - infos/metadata = check/rgbcolor
-- infos/description = Validation of rgbcolors
+- infos/description = Validation and normalization of rgbcolors

 ## Introduction

-tba
+This plugin validates hex-formatted rgb color strings and normalizes them to decimal rgba format.
+It also accepts [named colors](https://www.w3.org/TR/css-color-3/#svg-color) and normalizes them.

 ## Usage

-- add your plugin in `src/plugins/README.md`
-- and rewrite the rest of this `README.md` to give a great explanation of what your plugin does

-## Dependencies

-None.
+Add the metakey `check/rgbcolor` with an arbitrary value (e.g. `""`) to the key that you want to check and normalize.

 ## Examples